yazici/swift/Documentation/PrettyPrinter.md

 The different types of tokens are represented as a Token `enum` within the code.
-The available cases are: `syntax`, `break`, `open`, `close`, `newlines`, `comment`, and `reset`.
+The available cases are: `syntax`, `break`, `open`, `close`, `newlines`, `comment`, `reset`, and `verbatim`.
 The behavior of each of them is described below with pseudocode examples.

 See: [`Token.swift`](../Sources/SwiftFormatPrettyPrint/Token.swift)